 - Ms. Fanservice

-- Mao, a female dancer who accompanies Yujiro at times to the ring.
+- Mao, a female dancer who has accompanied Yujiro at times to the ring dating back to his CHAOS days.

 - Multinational Team: In the Bullet Club's long history, there have been representatives from the United States,note in addition to Tonga,note Japan,note Irelandnote , Canadanote , Australianote , New Zealandnote and the United Kingdomnote .